HostGator vs InMotion Hosting 2026: The Data-Driven Comparison You Actually Need

 | Business | ~$5.25/mo | ~$16.95/mo | Unlimited |

-The promo pricing looks great.
+The promo pricing looks fantastic.
 The renewal pricing?
-Not so much.
-This is one of HostGator's most-complained-about aspects — the gap between what you pay initially and what you pay on renewal is significant.
-We're talking about going from $2.75/mo to $8.95/mo on the entry plan, which is more than a 3x jump.
-Factor that into your three-year cost calculation before committing.
+That's where things get real.
+This renewal shock is one of HostGator's biggest pain points — the gap between your introductory rate and what you'll actually pay after year one is substantial.
+We're talking about going from $2.75/mo to $8.95/mo on the entry plan, which is more than tripling what you pay.
+When I tested this and ran the three-year cost numbers, it made a huge difference in whether the deal was actually as good as it looked.

 Best For